enzomarc237/beforeafterui_assistant/mcp-server/EXAMPLES.md

 2. Use in Q CLI conversation:

 ```
-Can you help me transform this UI?
-I have a before image and an after image.
+I have UI screenshots in ./screenshots/before.png and ./screenshots/after.png.
-[Upload images]
+Can you use the beforeafterui___transform_ui tool to analyze the differences
-Use the beforeafterui___transform_ui tool with React and Tailwind CSS.
+and generate React code for the transformation?
 ```

 ### Using with Claude Desktop